alphagov/govuk-rfcs/rfc-016-how-to-prevent-published-live-frontends-from-reading-from-the-draft-content-store.md

 **Proposal**

+### Risk vectors

-We have identified vectors through which a published frontend application might inadvertently read from the draft instance of the content-store application:
+We have identified two ways that a published frontend application might inadvertently read from the draft instance of the content-store application:

 1. The instance of the content-store used for published content could inadvertently read from the draft instance of the content-store database if its database settings were misconfigured.
 2. Draft instances of frontend applications could inadvertently read from the draft instance of the content-store application if their configuration was incorrect.